AMReX-Astro/Castro/sphinx_docs/source/FlowChart.rst

 -  Strang-splitting: the Strang evolution does the burning on the state for :math:`\Delta t/2`, then updates the hydrodynamics using the burned state, and then does the final :math:`\Delta t/2` burning.
 No explicit coupling of the burning and hydro is done.
-Within the Strang code path, there are two methods for doing the hydrodynamics:

-   - Corner-transport upwind (CTU): this implements the unsplit, characteristic tracing method of :cite:`colella:1990`.
+This code path uses the corner-transport upwind (CTU) method (the unsplit, characteristic tracing method of :cite:`colella:1990`).

-   - Method of lines (MOL): this discretizes the space part of our system without any characteristic tracing and uses an ODE integrator to advance the state.
-Multiple stages can be done, each requiring reconstruction, Riemann solve, etc., and the final solution is pieced together from the intermediate stages.

 -  SDC: a class of iterative methods that couples the advection and reactions such that each process explicitly sees the effect of the other.
 We have